alpslab-stanford/alpslab.stanford.edu/00-index.md

 permalink: index.html
 ---

-## Welcome to the website of the ALPS Lab (interActive Language Processing at Stanford), in the Department of Linguistics at Stanford.
+XXX BIG LOGO XXX

-### News
+Welcome to the website of the ALPSLab, where we study the inference processes involved in language production and comprehension.
+We study both sides of the communicative coin: how speakers choose an utterance to convey an intended meaning and how listeners arrive at interpretations that are often much richer and more detailed than the utterance's literal meaning.
+To develop and test explicit theories of these processes, we employ linguistic analysis, behavioral experiments, corpus methods, and computational modeling.

-* We are online!
+XXX LINK TO STANFORD LINGUISTICS -- LINK TO STANFORD XXX